 Free |

-Start with a seed article and then visualize linkages between scholarly citations and authors.
+Uses: Start with a seed article and then visualize linkages between scholarly citations and authors.
 You can look at a timeline of articles published about a topic, or find related authors or citations.
-Cons: Are these citation mappings comprehensive?
+Considerations: Are these citation mappings comprehensive?
 It's unclear.
 Research Rabbit hasn't published much about their methodology. |

 Visualizing scholarly conversation; Finding scholarly articles |

-Free: 5 graphs/month Pro: $6.00/month |
+Free: 5 graphs/month Pro: starting at $85/month |

 Elicit |